What is the Dielectric Strength Formula? Testing, Table of Values

 At both high and low voltages, dielectric considerations are particularly important for the reliability of electronic circuits.

-Knowing the dielectric strength of a coating is critical for designing reliable electronics intended to operate at high voltages, as a higher values represent a better quality of insulator.
+Knowing the dielectric strength of a coating is critical for designing reliable electronics intended to operate at high voltages, as higher values represent a better insulator quality.
 If a coating is exposed to a voltage that causes breakdown, it will be rendered useless.
 Therefore, the data should be accurate – measured carefully to obtain reproducible results under specified conditions in a test.

 Dielectric Strength Vs. Dielectric Breakdown Voltage Vs. Dielectric Constant – What is the Difference?

 Dielectric breakdown voltage is the voltage threshold at which actual failure occurs.
-This value is also expressed in volts per mil thickness, and these two terms are used interchangeably.
+This value is also expressed in volts per mil thickness; these two terms are used interchangeably.

 How is It Measured?